nroduit/nroduit.github.io/content/tutorials/histo.en.md

 Displaying the histogram allows you to view the distribution of the modality values.

 {{% notice note %}}
-Displaying the histogram allow to better understand the effect on the pixel distribution wen changing all the LUT parameters from the Image Tool right panel.
+Displaying the histogram allow you to better understand the effect on the pixel distribution wen changing all the LUT parameters from the Image Tool right panel.
 {{% /notice %}}

 To open the histogram, select the "Histogram" layout from the Layouts dropdown button (see the image below).